-THIS PAPER was prepared for the Auto Labour Market Information (LMI) Project, now known as the Future of Canadian Automotive Labourforce (FOCAL) Initiative.
+This report was prepared for the Auto Labour Market Information (LMI) Project.

-The goal of the project is to help stakeholders better understand the automotive labour market.
+The goal of the Auto LMI project is to help stakeholders better understand the automotive labour market.
 The Project will create industry-validated, regional, occupational supply and demand analyses and forecasts and skill profiles for skilled trades and other key skilled occupations in the broader automotive sector including vehicle assemblers, parts manufacturers and technology companies that supply the industry.
 The project will also examine various labour market trends in the sector and facilitate discussions among stakeholders about how to address any forecasted skills shortages and other labour market challenges.
-The planned outcome of the project is enhanced regional labour market information that will support colleges, employers, policy makers and other stakeholders in taking practical steps to address skills shortages and other labour market challenges in the automotive sector.
+The planned outcome of the project is enhanced regional LMI that will support colleges, employers, policy makers and other stakeholders in taking practical steps to address skills shortages and other labour market challenges in the automotive sector.